A quotient criterion for syzygies in equivariant cohomology: Relation to previous work

 \subsection{Cohomology of orbit spaces}

-In~\cite[Cor.~2]{Bredon:1974}, Bredon proves that if $\HTc^{*}(X)$ is free over~$R$, then $H^{i}(X/T)$ vanishes for~$i>\dim X-2r$.
-(Bredon allows more general $T$-manifolds than we do here.)
-Observing that compared to~\cite{Bredon:1974} we have reversed the roles of compact and closed supports, we can extend his result as follows.
+Let \(X\) be an orientable rational cohomology manifold~\(X\) with a \(T\)-action.
+In~\cite{Bredon:1974}, Bredon studied the cohomology of the quotient~\(\Xf/T\) of the locally free part~\(\Xf=X_{r}\setminus X_{r-1}\) under the assumption that \(\HTc^{*}(X)\) is free over~\(R\) (that is, of depth~\(r\)).
+One of Bredon's results is that \(H^{i}(\Xf/T)\) vanishes for~\(i>\dim X-2r\) \cite[Cor.~2]{Bredon:1974}.
+(Note that \(H^{*}(\Xf/T)=H^{*}(X/T)\) if \(X\) is a regular \(T\)-manifold, see~\eqref{eq:P-incl-int}.)
+Observing that compared to~\cite{Bredon:1974} we have reversed the roles of compact and closed supports, we can formulate a version for regular \(T\)-manifolds and other depths of~\(\HT^{*}(X)\) as follows.